 Associate Professor, Program of Liberal Studies

-Concurrent Assistant Professor, Department of Theology; Faculty Fellow of the Medieval Institute; Faculty Fellow of the Nanovic Institute
+Concurrent Associate Professor, Department of Theology; Faculty Fellow of the Medieval Institute; Faculty Fellow of the Nanovic Institute

 L.M.S. summa cum laude, Pontifical Institute of Mediaeval Studies, Toronto, ON

 Ph.D.
 (Philosophy in Medieval Studies), University of Notre Dame

 M.M.S. summa cum laude, University of Notre Dame